gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 Practitioners adjust much more often than they should, and many times for the wrong reasons.
 By adjusting statistical forecasts, users of forecast create a feeling of ownership and credibility.
 Users often do not understand or appreciate the mechanisms that generate the statistical forecasts as they will usually have no training in this area.

+Statistical models are much better at taking account of data patterns, and judgmental adjustments only hinder accuracy.

+Judgmental adjustments are most effective when there is significant additional information at hand or strong evidence of the need for an adjustment.
+Hence, adjustments seem to be most accurate when they are large in size.
+Small adjustments, especially in the positive direction promoting the illusion of optimism, have been found to hinder accuracy and should be avoided.